Kalamaja Cemetery: Origins and use

 The exact origins of the cemetery are not completely clear, but historians place its foundation to sometime between the 15th and 16th centuries.
-It was the principal burial ground of the ethnic Swedish and Estonians living in or around Tallinn.
+It was the principal burial ground of the lower-class ethnic Swedish and Estonians living in or around Tallinn.

 Until the mid to late 19th century the majority of residents of Tallinn were Baltic Germans who had their own separate graveyards within the city walls until 1774, and their own separate cemeteries outside the city after that.

+Area of the cemetery was 6.7 hectares in 1940.

-Until its destruction the cemetery had thousands of graves standing of various historical figures from Estonia's history.
+Until its destruction the cemetery had tens of thousands of graves standing of various historical figures from Estonia's history.

 Destruction by Soviet authorities in 1964

-Shortly after the Second World War and during the second occupation of Baltic states, the suburb of Kalamaja (due to its strategic position as a base for the Red Army on the Gulf of Finland) was turned into a restricted zone for the Soviet military and closed to the public.

 In 1964 the cemetery was entirely flattened under the order of Soviet authorities.
 Gravestones were used to build walls along the ports and sidewalks in other parts of the city and no trace of the cemetery was left standing.

-Soviet forces in a coordinated effort to remove all traces of the past, non ethnic Russian, inhabitants of Tallinn also destroyed two further 18th century cemeteries in the city, in the suburbs of Kopli and Mõigu which belonged to the ethnic Estonian and Baltic German communities.
+Soviet forces in a coordinated effort to remove all traces of the past, non-ethnic Russian inhabitants of Tallinn also destroyed two further 18th century cemeteries in the city, in the suburbs of Kopli and Mõigu which belonged to the ethnic Baltic German communities.
+In 1955, the Old Roman-Catholic cemetery in the Juhkentali subdistrict was destroyed.
+In 1963, the Old Jewish cemetery in the Veerenni subdistrict was destroyed.

 In contrast the Russian Orthodox Cemetery, also established in the 18th century, south of the old town of Tallinn, was left standing.